(Updated in August 2026)

 The sounds of laughter and good times echo through these halls and walls, and I can still hear the voices of special people who are no longer with us reverberate within.

-In my over 50 years on this earth, I've spent more time in this particular house than in any other structure that I have lived in.
+In my over 60 years on this earth, I've spent more time in this particular house than in any other structure that I have lived in.
 As much as I dream (and sometimes wish) I could live in an old historic house, it would be very hard for me to leave here because of my own personal historical ties to this 1944 bungalow.

 When stepping into any historic home in Greenfield Village or Crossroads Village or any other place that may house old structures, there is a particular...um...consciousness that I get; the feeling is a different sort of awareness of the everyday activities and living that took place in these structures years before they became historical museums.

 This is what researching - engulfing - social history books can do to you, you know.
 When one gains knowledge beyond the school text books that are normally filled with war and politics of a certain time and place, you can gain an ethereal feeling that can overwhelm and bring alive those of the past.
-The social history books can make you much more aware when visiting something historical than the average visitor or, ahem, history buff.
+The social history books can make you much more aware when visiting something historical than the average visitor or , ahem, history buff.
 They put the meat on the bones, the flesh on the meat, and puts the ghosts of the past in their proper perspective.

 Living history without the living...

 His wife, Rebecca, willingly obliged and wrote about their lives as requested to her husband.
-On July 30, 1824 she wrote: "I wish you could take a peep at us in the present moment," and proceeded to describe, for example, her granddaughter, Mary "sitting on the carpet by my side studying her sabbath lessons for the next week...Harriet is drilling at her music.
+On July 30, 1824 she wrote: "I wish you could take a peep at us in the present moment," and proceeded to describe her granddaughter, Mary "sitting on the carpet by my side studying her sabbath lessons for the next week...Harriet is drilling at her music.
 She plays 6 tunes very comfortably...and (grandson) William driving around with his stick."
 Rebecca, described herself as "enfeebled" but able to "engage in quilting bed quilts with only two or three to finish."
 Lucy Griffin, the free black servant had taken ill as family members "sit with her" until she can walk downstairs.

 Rebecca also sent a letter to married daughter Eliza: "Papa longs to see you all.
 I heard someone conversing in the drawing room the other day and found him standing before your portraits.
 We often talk together of our singular happiness in our sons-in-law and daughters and such a promising bunch of grandchildren."